 The Marco Rubio miracle: a free Cuba and Venezuela?

 The senator from Florida and next Secretary of State is emerging as the man to achieve what Biden sabotaged and what Trump almost achieved.
-And to do so, the US must not get involved in a single conflict.
+And to do so, the US would not have to get involved in any conflict.

 Finally, Donald Trump made Marco Rubio official as his nominee to take over as US Secretary of State.
 His nomination and imminent confirmation by a Senate now controlled by Republicans is already, in itself, historic: Rubio will become the Hispanic who has gone the furthest in US government and the first to assume the post of Secretary of State.